albertogeniola/MerossIot/_sources/quick-start.rst.txt

 Controlling garage door openers
 -------------------------------
 Meross garage door openers are somehow basic: in most cases they only simulate the button-press of the garage door.
-The door state is instead monitored with a specific sensor that must be mounted on the garage door.
+The door state is instead monitored with a specific sensor, mounted on the garage door.
+Such sensor is not able to tell you the exact state of the garage door.
+In fact, it only tells you if the door is closed or not closed (i.e. empty).

 When you operate the Meross Garage Opener, it sends the signal to the garage motor, which starts opening/closing.
 Then, once the door closes, the sensor reports "closing state", and the door is marked as closed.
 However, when opening the door, things are quite different: as soon as the motor is operated, the sensor quickly reports "door opened" state